List of African American newspapers in Alabama

 Front page of the Birmingham Wide-Awake from January 1900.

 This is a list of African American newspapers that have been published in Alabama.
 It includes both current and historical newspapers.

 The first such newspaper in Alabama was The Nationalist, published in Mobile from 1865 to 1869.
 Many more followed it, with some 100 newspapers established in the 1890s alone as the reading population grew and became more urbanized.

-Alabama's first state organization of African American newspapers was the Alabama Colored Press Association, which was founded by the editors of nine papers in 1887.
-However, the association ceased to function after two years, due to many of its key members having been driven out of the state by racist violence.
-As the growth of the African American press continued unabated, the Afro-American Press Association of Alabama was established in 1894.
+Alabama's first state organization of African American newspapers was the Alabama Colored Press Association.
+Founded by the editors of nine papers in 1887, the association ceased to function after two years after many of its key members were driven out of the state by racist violence.
+Growth of African American publications continued in the state, and the Afro-American Press Association of Alabama was established in 1894.